Saurabh24k/ticker-enrichment/README.md

-Here’s a tight, no-BS `README.md` you can drop in.
-It reads like a builder wrote it, not a marketer.

----

 # Ticker Enrichment

 End-to-end tool to **enrich portfolio holdings** by filling missing ticker symbols from names.
 Upload a CSV/XLSX, get a **preview with candidates**, set overrides, then **download an enriched CSV**.
 Built fast, shipped cleaner.